enricllagostera/altctrls-info/README.md

 These packages and libraries are not restricted to a specific game engine, programming language or development environment.

-- [Johnny-Five](http://johnny-five.io/) - a JavaScript library for accessing boards and sensors.
+- [Johnny-Five](http://johnny-five.io/) - A JavaScript library for accessing boards and sensors.
 Made by [Bocoup](http://bocoup.com/) and contributors.
 Price: Free.
 License: MIT.

 ### Open Projects and 'Making Of's